MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-engagement-insights.md

 - Audience insights profiles must be stored in an Azure Data Lake Storage account that you own, or in a [Microsoft Dataverse](/powerapps/maker/data-platform/data-platform-intro.md)&ndash;managed data lake.

+- Your audience insights environment should have an associated Dataverse environment.
+And if that environment is also using Dataverse for data storage, make sure you check the **Enable data sharing** option in audience insights.
+For more information, see [Create and configure a paid license of Customer Insights](../audience-insights/get-started-paid.md).

 - You need administrator permissions for both the engagement insights and audience insights environments.

 - Linked environments must be in the same geographical region.